Do you have a resource you would like to recommend? Please let us know.

 How a Judge Becomes a Judge, Colorado Judicial Branch April 2001, A brochure with solid information on the current system of selecting judges in Colorado.

-Institute for the Advancement of the American Legal System University of Denver.
-The institute, started by former Colorado Supreme Court Justice Rebecca Love Kourlis, offers many useful resources from its Quality Judges Initiative, including FACS: Judges in the United States
+Institute for the Advancement of the American Legal System at the University of Denver.
+Started by former Colorado Supreme Court Justice Rebecca Love Kourlis, is a national, independent research center dedicated to facilitating continuous improvement & advancing excellence in the American legal system.
+Offers many useful resources and commentary.

 Judicial Selection in the States, National Center for State Courts A comprehensive source of information on how judges are selected in the 50 states.